sushil-kamble/nextjs-route-handler-navigate/README.md

 - `Copy Route Path` - Copy the route path to the clipboard
 - `Copy File Path` - Copy the file path to the clipboard
 - `Delete Route` - Delete the selected route
+- `Rename Route` - Rename or move the selected route

 ## Keyboard Shortcuts